-Great Central Lake visitor and community guide
+- Great Central Lake Map

 One of the most popular spots on a hot summer day on Vancouver Island is Great Central Lake.
 Long and narrow, nestled beneath low mountains, Great Central Lake stretches over 25 miles west to east.
 The shoreline is steep and nearly inaccessible in most areas, with the entrance of choice located at the commercial RV/campground/marina near the east end of the lake.
 It is here that visitors arrive to swim, launch boats and begin fishing trips.

 The surrounding hills funnel wind along Great Central Lake like a wind tunnel at times, creating rapidly-changing surface conditions in all but the sheltered coves.
 A heavily-wooded shoreline and lack of easy road access keep Great Central Lake wild and natural.
 Only ten miles from Port Alberni, Grand Central Lake is another world entirely-a world of fish, fauna and fun.